abhishekghoshh/tools-i-use/neovim-helper.md

 ### Java config for neovim
 ```
+follow this medium blog and github for implementing java config
+LunarVim as a Java IDE -> https://medium.com/@chrisatmachine/lunarvim-as-a-java-ide-da65c4a77fb4
+https://github.com/LunarVim/starter.lvim/tree/java-ide (check the other branches as well, for other language config)

 1. first install jdtls,java-debug-adapter from mason
 2. :TSInstall Java -> install treesitter for java
 3.
+Mason install jdtls, java-test and java-debug-adapter

+open java lua config and change the jdtls localation
 ```